mongodb/terraform-provider-mongodbatlas/website/docs/d/cluster.html.markdown

 * `container_id` - The Network Peering Container ID.

+-> **NOTE:** See How To Guide [howto](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/website/docs/guides/howto-guide.html.markdown) to get an existing container ID.

 * `version_release_system` - Release cadence that Atlas uses for this cluster.

 * `advanced_configuration` - Get the advanced configuration options.
 See [Advanced Configuration](#advanced-configuration) below for more details.